Nitrokey/nitrokey-documentation/nethsm/administration.rst

             Update successfully committed on NetHSM localhost:8443
     .. tab:: REST API
-        TODO
+        Information about the `/system/commit-update` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/POST_system-commit-update>`__.

-The update can be aborted as follows.
+The update can be cancelled as follows.

 .. tabs::
     .. tab:: nitropy